- The C8 Grand Sport made its debut at the 12 Hours of Sebring.

 Read: Dealer Meeting Leak Points To Corvette’s Next Shake-Up As One Hybrid Replaces Another

-A Brand New V8
+A Brand New LS6 V8

 While GM has released several photos of the new Grand Sport, it’s remaining tight-lipped about what powers it.
-Fortunately, we won’t have to wait long until we find out, as a full debut has been pencilled in for March 26.
+Fortunately, we won’t have to wait long until we find out, as a full debut has been penciled in for March 26.

-Final specifications haven’t been confirmed, but a figure in the mid-500s would allow the Grand Sport to sit nicely between the Stingray with 495 hp and the Z06 with its 670 hp.
+Final specifications haven’t been confirmed, but a figure in the mid-500s would allow the Grand Sport to slot nicely between the Stingray with 495 hp and the Z06 with its 670 hp.
 Chevrolet expects the new Grand Sport to be the most popular of all Corvette models.

 Chevy hasn’t just been developing this ‘base’ version of the Grand Sport.
 Recent reports state that a new Grand Sport X is also just around the corner, serving as a replacement to the existing E-Ray, reportedly sporting all-wheel drive, a front-mounted electric motor, and delivering a combined 721 hp.